mSvcBench/muBench/Runner/README.md

 }
 ```

-The requests are sent towards the service of the application that act as the access gateway, in this case `s0`, that is accessible through the `ms_access_gateway` IP address.
+The requests are sent towards the service of the application, in this case `s0`, that is accessible through the access gateway, which IP address is specified from the `ms_access_gateway` parameter.
-The `workload_files_path_list` is the path of the directory where you can save one or more `workloads` generated with the [WorkLoadGenerator](/WorkLoadGenerator/README.md).
+The workload files can be specified into the `workload_files_path_list` parameter as the path of a single file generated with the [WorkLoadGenerator](/WorkLoadGenerator/README.md) or as the path of a directory where multiple files are saved.
+In this way, you can simulate different scenarios one after the other.

 Specifically, the `Runner` will sequentially execute one by one all of the files inside this directory and save the simulation result file with the name `result_file`, to the output directory `OutputPath`.
 Also, you can specify how many times you want to cycle through the workload directory with the `workload_rounds` parameter, as well as the size of the thread pool allocated for each simulations with `thread_pool_size`.